 Please Plan and Prepare Before Visiting the Gorge

 Increased visitation puts increased pressure on the Gorge’s limited resources.
-If you’re planning a trip to our region, please help keep our communities safe by following CDC and local health guidelines and respecting the requests of individual businesses.
 Always have a Plan B and a Plan C in case your destination is too crowded or closed.

 Visit Car-Free with the Columbia Gorge Express